 |$0||4.8 / 5||$5||Learn More|

-That said, because there are no shortage of apps to choose from, those who are overwhelmed by the options could end up missing out on an opportunity to get major savings, with minimal effort.
+That said, because there is no shortage of apps to choose from, those who are overwhelmed by the options could end up missing out on an opportunity to get major savings, with minimal effort.
 That’s why it’s important to understand the different types of cash back apps out there and how they work.

 What Are the Different Kinds of Cash Back Apps?